IBE160/SG-Gruppe-KI/proposal.md

 ---

-### ✅ Flow 11 – Create Session Mix (Spotify Playlist)
+### ✅ Flow 11 – Generate Session Mix (Optional AI-Based Playlist)

 **Trigger:**
-After AI plan confirmation or post-session, user taps “Generate Session Mix”.
+After confirming the AI-generated workout plan or at the end of a session, the user taps **“Generate Session Mix”** (available only if Spotify is connected).

 **Steps:**
-1. User selects playlist mode (warm-up / full session / recovery).
+1. User selects a playlist mode:
+   - **Warm-up only**
+   - **Full session (phased by plan)**
+   - **Recovery / cooldown**
-2. App matches workout phases with BPM targets from plan.
+2. App extracts BPM targets per workout phase from the active plan.
-3. System queries Spotify for recommended tracks (based on user history + BPM).
+3. System queries Spotify’s recommendation engine using:
+   - User’s listening history
+   - Preferred genres (if available)
+   - BPM range per phase (e.g., warm-up: 100–120 BPM)
-4. Playlist is generated and stored to user’s Spotify account.
+4. A custom playlist is generated and added to the user’s Spotify account (private or public per user preference).
-5. User can control playback (Play/Pause/Next) directly from app.
+5. In-app playback controls are enabled (Play / Pause / Next / Device selection).
+6. Playlist metadata and BPM associations may be stored to refine future AI-generated mixes.

 **APIs & Data:**
+- `GET /music/recently-played`
-- `GET /music/recently-played`, `GET /music/devices`
+- `GET /music/devices`
+- `POST /music/create-playlist` (or equivalent wrapper for Spotify’s playlist endpoint)
-- `POST /music/play`, `POST /music/pause`, playlist creation endpoints
+- `POST /music/play`, `POST /music/pause`
-- Stored in `MusicPreferences` or associated playlist log
+- Stored in `MusicPreferences` + optional session-specific playlist logs

 **Success Outcome:**
-✅ Personalized workout playlist is ready and usable in the session.
+✅ A personalized workout playlist is generated, aligned with intensity phases, and becomes available for immediate playback within the workout session.

 **Failure / Fallback:**
-❌ User lacks Spotify Premium → playback limited; fallback message provided.
+❌ User does not have Spotify Premium → playback is not available; user may still save the playlist.

----
+❌ No active playback device found → user is prompted to open Spotify on a device.
+❌ Insufficient recommendation matches → system falls back to a generic BPM-based curated set.

-### ✅ Flow 12 – Sync Wearable Data (Strava / Google Fit / Apple Health)
+### ✅ Flow 12 – Sync Wearable & Health Data (Strava / Google Fit / Apple Health / Health Connect)

 **Trigger:**
-Happens automatically in background or when “Sync Now” is manually triggered in Settings.
+Occurs automatically in the background at intervals defined in Settings, or manually when the user taps **“Sync Now”** under **Settings → Health & Wearables**.

 **Steps:**
-1. System checks which external integrations are enabled.
+1. System checks which integrations are currently enabled:
+   - Cloud-based: Strava, Google Fit, Fitbit, Garmin, Polar
+   - Local device-based (iOS): Apple Health (via HealthKit)
+   - Local device-based (Android): Samsung Health / Google Fit via Health Connect
+2. For cloud-based platforms (Strava, Fit, Garmin, etc.):
-2. For Strava/Google Fit: fetches new workouts since last sync.
+   - System requests new workouts and metrics since the last sync.
-3. For Apple Health: HealthKit background delivery triggers new delta sync via iOS app.
+3. For Apple Health (HealthKit):
+   - iOS companion app triggers background delivery or scheduled sync using anchored queries.
+4. Health data (workouts, HR, HRV, sleep, calories) is normalized and mapped to internal schema.
-4. Fetched sessions are normalized and merged into `WorkoutSync` or matched against planned sessions.
+5. Workouts are merged into `WorkoutSync` and linked to planned sessions when applicable.
-5. HR/HRV and sleep data are stored separately for AI context.
-6. AI uses new health metrics to adjust future plan suggestions.
+6. HR/HRV/Sleep metrics are stored (e.g., in `AppleHealthSamples` or equivalent tables).
+7. AI planning engine incorporates new recovery and training load data (e.g., reduce next day’s volume after poor sleep/HRV).

 **APIs & Data:**
-- `POST /wearables/sync`
+- `POST /wearables/sync` (Strava / Google Fit / Fitbit / Garmin / Polar / Health Connect)
-- `POST /apple-health/sync/upload`
+- `POST /apple-health/sync/upload` (HealthKit batched sync)
+- Database tables updated:
+  - `WorkoutSync` (workout sessions)
+  - `AppleHealthSamples` (raw HR/HRV/sleep)
-- Tables: `WorkoutSync`, `AppleHealthSamples`, `AppleHealthSyncAnchors`
+  - `AppleHealthSyncAnchors` (HealthKit sync anchor states)

 **Success Outcome:**
-✅ Dashboard and AI planning reflect most recent wearable activity and recovery data.
+✅ Dashboard and AI-planned workouts reflect the latest activity load and recovery status, enhancing personalization.

 **Failure / Fallback:**
+❌ Platform-specific rate limit → sync is rescheduled or queued.
-❌ Rate limit or offline status → sync is queued for retry.
+❌ Offline or connectivity loss → sync is retried when connection is restored.
-❌ Inconsistent data → flagged for user review or manual correction (see Flow 13).
+❌ Workout misalignment or duplicate detection issues → flagged for user review or manual correction (see Flow 13).

 ---